-You can also access the same functions over a Telnet interface.
-Once you have set an IP address for your Switch, you can use a Telnet program (in VT-100 compatible terminal mode) to access and control the Switch.
+Users can also access the same functions over a Telnet interface.
+Once users have set an IP address for your Switch, users can use a Telnet program (in VT-100 compatible terminal mode) to access and control the Switch.
 All of the screens are identical, whether accessed from the console port or from a Telnet interface.

-After the Switch reboots and you have logged in, the console looks like this:
+After the Switch reboots and users have logged in, the console looks like this: